LykkeCity/Lykke.Service.ExchangeConnector/docs/Exchanges.md

 5:00 EST Sunday - 17:00 EST Friday, No operation on Saturday

 **Quantity**

 ICM rejects orders which quantity is not divisible by Step.
 For FOREX currency pairs, Step is 1000 units of base currency.
 For Gold step is 1 ounce, for Silver step is 50 ounces.

+**Additional notes**

+ICM automatically cancels all client orders on disconnect.
+So that the client needs to place all actual orders after every reconnection.

 ### Order Types